-Mike Considine is a partner and co-Head of both the Litigation Department and the Government Enforcement and Internal Investigations Practice Group at the Firm.
-Prior to entering private practice, Mike served as a supervisory federal prosecutor in the U.S. Attorney’s Office for the Eastern District of New York, where he handled numerous criminal trials and appeals.
+Mike Considine is a partner in both the Litigation Group and the Government Enforcement and Internal Investigations Group at the Firm.
+Prior to entering private practice, Mike served as Deputy Chief of the Long Island Offices of the U.S. Attorney’s Office for the Eastern District of New York, where he supervised various criminal investigations, and conducted numerous trials and appeals.

-Mike received a B.A., magna cum laude, from Boston College and a J.D. from the Georgetown University Law Center.
-He served as a judicial law clerk for the Honorable Shirley Wohl Kram in the Southern District of New York.
+Following his graduation from Boston College and the Georgetown University Law Center, Mike served as a judicial law clerk for U.S. District Judge Shirley Wohl Kram in the Southern District of New York.

 Mike is presently on the Executive Committee of the Federal Bar Council.
-He is regularly recognized by his peers and the legal community as a leading lawyer, and has been included in The Best Lawyers in America, White Collar Criminal Defense (2010-2019), and has been recognized as a Super Lawyer (2006-2019).
+He is regularly recognized by the legal community by inclusion in Chambers USA (2021), The Best Lawyers in America, White Collar Criminal Defense (2010-2021), and Super Lawyers (2006-2022).

-A frequent writer and lecturer, he has spoken at numerous conferences and written numerous articles on pertinent legal topics.
+A frequent writer and lecturer, Mike has spoken at numerous conferences and written numerous articles on pertinent legal topics including corporate compliance.

 A sampling of Mike’s representative matters include:

 - Acting as federal monitor on behalf of: (i) an asset management firm for four years under an SEC Order; (ii) an international bank for three years under a DOJ non-prosecution agreement; (iii) a municipal entity for four years under an Administrative Agreement with DOJ/EPA; and (iv) a healthcare company for two years under a DOJ corporate resolution.